whiteeagle44/computer-service/README.md

 ## 4.3 Normalization process

 ### 4.3.1 First Normal Form - 1NF
+To normalize a database model to First Normal Form it is neccesary to:
+1. make all attributes of relations atomic
+2. move attributes with repeated groups to new tables

+**Examples showcasing the normalization using the first rule *(make all attributes of relations atomic)* are described below:**
-To normalize a database model to First Normal Form it is neccesary to make all attributes of relations atomic - irresolvable.
-Moreover, in any relation we can not have a repetitive groups.
-In our logical model in relation Offices we have segmented attribute Address consisting of City, Street, Flat_no and Postal code.
-We create a new relation called Addresses with before mentioned attributes.
-This redundancy occured also in such relations: Employees and Clients, so we removed attribute address from those three relations and we added relationships with new relation Addresses to all these relations.
-As well as Owner in Computer Services relation is a segmented attribute with Name and Surname.
-It laso had to be removed from the Computer Services relation and made a new relation with relationship to Computer Services.
+In our conceptual model in relation Offices we have a segmented attribute Address consisting of City, Street, Flat_no and Postal code.

+We create a new table called Addresses with the aforementioned attributes.

+This field occured also in tables: Employees and Clients, so we removed attribute address from those three tables and added relationships with new tables Addresses to all these tables.

+Another segmented field is the Owner attribute in the Computer_Service, that has a Name and Surname.
+It laso had to be removed from the Computer Services relation and moved to a new relation with relationship to Computer Services.

+**Examples showcasing the normalization using second rule *(move attributes with repeated groups to new tables)*:**

+From the Device entity in the conceptual model, two new relations were created 'extracting' the Model and Manufacturer attributes into new tables.
+That is because different devices owned by different customer may have repeating model name and manufacturer name.

+Moreover, the specialization in addition to being a non-atomic attribute in the conceptual model, also may be a repeated group.
+Therefore, it also needs to be moved out to a seperate table.

 ### 4.3.2 Second Normal Form - 2NF

-To have a model in Second Normal Form we have to have our model already in 1NF as well as having such property that all non-key attributes are fully fuctional dependent on primary key - no partial dependencies.
+To have a model in Second Normal Form we need to check that:
+* model is in 1NF
+* all non-key attributes are fully fuctionally dependent on primary key - no partial dependencies.

+In our case we automatically have the model in the Second Normal Form, once we have it in the first one.

+This is because second normal form applies to relations with composite keys, that is, relations with a primary key composed of two or more attributes.

+In our case all the primary keys are composed of a single attribute each.

+Were we to have composite primary keys, we would need to make sure that all non-key attributes depend fully on the primary key, meaning that with one non-key attribute missing, there would no longer be a dependency.

 ### 4.3.3 Third Normal Form - 3NF

+To normalize a database model to the Third Normal Form we need to check that:
+* model is in 2NF
+* there are no non-primary key attributes in transitive dependencies with the primary key

+In our case all the non-primary keys are functionally depenendent on only their primary keys.

+Thus, the Third Normal Form is already present in our case once we are in the second form.
 ## 4.4 Logical model - ER schema

 ## 4.5 Integrity constraints